Don Bosco Pondok Indah

-Sekolah Don Bosco Pondok Indah (also known as Sekolah Henricus Don Bosco Pondok Indah, Don Bosco or DBPI, affectionately called DB) is a private Catholic school located in Pondok Indah, South Jakarta.
+Sekolah Don Bosco Pondok Indah (also known as Sekolah Henricus Don Bosco Pondok Indah, Don Bosco or DBPI, affectionately called DB) is a private Christian school located in Pondok Indah, South Jakarta.

 Don Bosco offers classes in Indonesian from Playgroup (pre-K) to Kelas 3 SMA (Grade 12) based on Kurikulum Berbasis Kompetensi/KBK (Competency Based Curriculum), and lessons of Mandarin and English.

 Campus

 The campus is located in Jalan Duta Indah, Arteri TB Simatupang, Pondok Indah.
 It was previously located in what is now the new Pondok Indah Hospital building, built next to the old hospital.

 Facilities

 Facilities include fully airconditioned classrooms, two computer labs, two libraries, a Physics lab, a Biology lab, a Chemistry lab, an English lab, two basketball courts, badminton courts, a main hall, two audiovisual classes, music room, and two canteens.

 Clubs and organizations

 Don Bosco's OSIS (student committee) organise art festivals and the DB Cup every year to tighten the bonds between Don Bosco and other schools.
 Don Bosco is known for its basketball team and "Recycle" dance team.